-- North Yorkshire Council has accepted either a relief duty (reason to believe homeless, eligible and in priority need) or main housing duty under the Housing Act 1996 Part 7 and the applicant is not to be referred to another authority. - Households accepted under the National Witness Protection Scheme. - Social housing tenants in England that need to move to take up an offer of employment, under the Right to Move Regulations 2015. - Members of the armed forces and reserve forces who meet the following criteria: (a) Those who are currently serving in the regular forces or who were serving in the regular forces within five years of their application for housing. - (b) Bereaved spouses or civil partners of those serving in the regular forces where: - (i) they have recently ceased, or will cease to be entitled, to reside in Ministry of Defence accommodation following the death of their spouse or civil partner, and (ii) the death was wholly or partly attributable to their service.
+- North Yorkshire Council has accepted either a relief duty (reason to believe homeless, eligible and in priority need) or main housing duty under the Housing Act 1996 Part 7 and the applicant is not to be referred to another authority. - Households accepted under the National Witness Protection Scheme. - Social housing tenants in England that need to move to take up an offer of employment, under the Right to Move Regulations 2015.

+Members of the armed forces and reserve forces who meet the following criteria:

+(a) Those who are currently serving in the regular forces or who were serving in the regular forces within five years of their application for housing. (b) Densate a serving in the serving in t

+(b) Bereaved spouses or civil partners of those serving in the regular forces where:

+(i) they have recently ceased, or will cease to be entitled, to reside in Ministry of Defence accommodation following the death of their spouse or civil partner, and(ii) the death was wholly or partly attributable to their service.

-- (c)Existing or former members of the reserve forces who are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service. - Divorced or separated spouses or civil partners of Service personnel who need to move out of accommodation provided by the Ministry of Defence and this is their first relocation after the end of the relationship.
+(c)Existing or former members of the reserve forces who are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service.

+• Divorced or separated spouses or civil partners of Service personnel who need to move out of accommodation provided by the Ministry of Defence.